AllenCellModeling/fish_morphology_code/README.md

 After following the "Normal users" installation instructions,

 ```
+pip install -e .[all]
 pip install pre-commit
 pre-commit install
 ```

+This will install the the dev dependencies.
-This will install the black formatter and flake8 linter, and configure them to run as pre-commit hooks.
+It will also install the black formatter and flake8 linter, and configure them to run as pre-commit hooks.

 ### Versions
 **Stable Release:** `pip install fish_morphology_code`<br>